 This service can support employees up to 13 weeks after the date of redundancy and is managed and provided through the human resources division.

-Further information is available on the Gov.UK website
+Further information is available about making staff redundant.

 Employees in schools who are at risk of redundancy should talk to their designated HR officer or headteacher in the first instance.
 They will be contacted by the school support HR team and asked to complete a skills audit form.